nicehash/NiceHashQuickMiner/README.md

 Why you should use NiceHash QuickMiner over NiceHash Miner?
 Read [here](https://github.com/nicehash/NiceHashQuickMiner/wiki/Why-NiceHash-QuickMiner).

 **URGENT NOTICE!
-Even though Mobile chips are officially not supported and there were issues with latest stable version, 0.3.2.7 RC is out with a fix for Mobile GPUs.
-Simply [download an installer](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.3.2.6/NiceHashQuickMinerInstaller.exe) and choose 0.3.2.7 RC version to be installed.**
+Automatic service location is available from 0.3.3.0, plus Export logs which makes collecting logs for the purpose of submitting issues here much easier. [download an installer](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.3.2.6/NiceHashQuickMinerInstaller.exe) and choose 0.3.3.0 RC version to be installed.**

 Current expected income when using NiceHash QuickMiner: